Mandatory Legal Fees in German Civil Law Matters

 Also, it is important to keep in mind that the fees shown in the “Tabelle” (table of fees) are the mandatory minimum and must not be undercut or circumvented in court cases.
 Generally, a lawyer is not allowed to accept lower fees than the RVG provides (§ 49b para.
 1 BRAO).The idea behind this is to prevent lawyers from undermatching each other which would result in poor quality of legal counsel’s performance in court procedures.

-Consequently, lawyer fees in forensic cases are the same regardless which lawyer a client chooses.
+Consequently, lawyer fees in forensic cases are the same all over Germany regardless of which lawyer a client chooses.
 In particular, contingency fees (“Erfolgshonorar”) are in principle illegal under German law.
 So do not be surprised if a German lawyer refuses to even discuss contingency fees.
 The reason is that such an agreement would in 99% of the cases be found void.
 There are, at least in theory, examples from this rule due to a judgment by the German Constitutional Court (1 BvR 2576/04), but the requirements are so high that in practice contingency fees still do not play a significant role in German civil litigation.
 Here is some more background information on this.
 The posting is from 2001 but the basic principles explained therein are still correct.
 In particular the statement at the end of section 4: “In any case, charging less than the statutory fee is illegal.”

 Which fees are payable depends on how the lawsuit develops.
 Certain stages trigger certain fees: The basic court procedure fee (Verfahrensgebühr) covers the legal counsel’s work of drafting the written statements to the court (as many as are necessary).
 If it comes to an oral hearing this will trigger the next fee, the so called Terminsgebühr.
 If the case is settled, this triggers a settlement fee (Vergleichsgebühr).
 It still makes sense economically to settle because the court fees are being reduced by 2/3 in case of termination of the lawsuit without a formal court judgement.